Camera Focus Chart

 Besides the two features above, a focus chart with proper instructions is essential too.
 This is because you can easily conclude wrongly if you improperly use your focus chart.

 The trick to proper test chart printing is achieving a result where your gray sections are faint.
-The idea is to have these gray areas distinct to allow you to determine your results but not so conspicuous to an extent where the camera's autofocus system can lock onto them.
+The idea is to have these gray areas distinct to allow you to determine your effects but not so conspicuous to an extent where the camera's autofocus system can lock onto them.

 Ensure you print the test chart the way it is without selecting "fit to paper."
 This way, your printer produces the focus chart with as much crispness as it can.
 Resizing may affect the fuzziness, making it challenging to decipher your results.